 Time frame: Prior to and immediately and 6 months after the education session

-Time frame: Before and immediately and 6 months after the education session
+Time frame: Baseline, immediately after the education session, and 6 months after the education session.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.